 Winter is coming, and Boston is cold, really cold, it’s also really wet (no wonder it’s located in ‘New England’ it’s always bloody raining).
 It’s not quite snowing yet and the only cold that comes close to this in Australia is found in the self-serve freezer at your local bottle shop or in the icy stare of the Perth Airport security staff so make sure you rug up.
 There has to be something about the cold that inspires innovation with the capital of Massachusetts producing some of the most forward thinking political leaders in US history over the years, as the Kennedy family, Malcolm X and Benjamin Franklin among others all hail from this chilly city.

-Here‘re my top 3 to do’s when visiting Boston.
+Here‘re my top 3 to do’s when visiting Boston on any long term travel adventure.

 1. Vive la Revolution